Summer Camp FAQ's

 The best time to visit Camp Washington is during on of our annual Open House events.
 Staff will be on hand to give guided tours and answer any questions you might have.
 You will learn about activities, tour camp, meet counselors, and then enjoy a cook-out!

-Our 2020 Open House dates are April 19 and May 17, 2020.
+Our 2021 Open House dates are will be announced in early spring.
 Registration for these events will be online as the dates approach.
 If you can't make it to our Open House, please call the camp office during business hours to schedule a tour.
 Dates and times for these tours may be limited.

 When do I drop off and pick up my child?